 I want to tell you about one of my students, a nurse from a non-English speaking country in Eastern Europe.
 The big difficulties she had was that she couldn’t practice her English on a day-to-day basis.
 Can you relate to this?

-If you’re in a native English-speaking country like the UK, you can get into a conversation easily with people around you and thus improve your speaking quickly.
+If you’re in a native English-speaking country like the UK, you can get into a conversation easily with people around you.
+Thus improve your speaking quickly.

-If you ask native speakers ‘is there anything that I need to do to improve my speaking’?, they will just say ‘oh, your English is perfect.
+If you ask native speakers ‘is there anything that I need to do to improve my speaking’?
+They will just say ‘oh, your English is perfect.
 You don’t make any mistakes.’
 What they are really doing is just being polite and kind to you and they don’t want to upset you.
-Does this sound familar?
+Does this sound familiar?

-What I mean by reading out loud is to read any book / reading material and actually read it by saying the words so that other people could potentially hear you.
+What I mean by reading out loud is to read any book/reading material.
+And actually read it by saying the words so that other people could potentially hear you.
 You can use good ones such as: British Medical Journal, Australian Medical Journal, BBC Health and ABC newsletter.
 By doing this, you’re exercising your mouth movements that you perform when speaking English.
-You can develop a consistent habit of those movements by doing them daily and they will help you to internalise them in your mind.
+You can develop a consistent habit of those movements by doing them daily.
+And they will help you to internalize them in your mind.
 Make sure you implement this technique and do it every day even if it’s just one to two articles a day.
 It shouldn’t just be past examination papers like reading texts that you’re reading aloud, it should be all kinds of texts.
 Not only medical texts, but also texts from fiction books such as Harry Potter – even if it has is nothing to do with medicine.
 Simply read anything in English aloud that you can get access to.
 You have to train those facial muscles before you will start to see improvements.

 The best, quickest and most effective scenario is always to get an OET teacher if you can whilst you do this technique on a day to day basis.